 The associate of applied science degree with specialization in product and process technology is designed to prepare students for careers in highperformance manufacturing of consumer goods.
 This degree will provide students with a foundation in manufacturing design, precision machining and tooling, and complex computer-aided design and computer-aided manufacturing (CAD/CAM).
-Students will learn tooling process and equipment requirements, design, analysis and process planning and also receive instruction in manual and computer-numericalcontrol (CNC) mills, machining centers, lathes, grinders, robotic integration and support processes, procedures and practices.
-This program is focused on beginner, intermediate and advanced levels of the product and process.
+Students will learn tooling process and equipment requirements design, analysis and process planning and also receive instruction in manual and computer-numericalcontrol (CNC) mills, machining centers, lathes, grinders, robotic integration and support processes, procedures and practices.
+This program is focused on beginner intermediate and advanced levels of the on beginner, intermediate and advanced levels of the product and process.
 Students will learn "soft" skills in problem solving, teamwork and communication.
-Students can graduate with real world skills to be productive in CNC and CAD CAM.
+Students can graduate with real world skills to be productive in CNC and CAD CAM. productive in Cite and Crib Ortivi.